yaelMazuz/home-work-matrix/readme.md

 Added server-side validation to ensure data integrity and prevent invalid requests.

 🔹 Bug Fixes
-Fixed incorrect calculation of TOTAL_CALLS value.
+-Fixed incorrect calculation of TOTAL_CALLS value.

+-Improved post ID generation logic by replacing sequential count-based IDs with a max-ID calculation approach to prevent duplicate or invalid IDs in cases where posts were deleted.